A path to a vocation can be a long and twisty one.

 My surface body was strong from biking in San Francisco, swimming, running, dancing, t’ai chi, yoga, hiking, sailing, skating, and mothering, but I had core failure from the scoliosis and not paying attention to the musculature of my pelvis, and spine.
 My feet were fine.
 My excellent yoga teachers helped me, over the years, to gain back almost all of my 5’9″ through stretching, releasing constricted surface muscles, and balancing my body on my skeletal muscles.

 Pilates makes me feel good and tall.

-- 2009, I finished my Pilates teacher training at the Midwest Pilates Institute, also in Madison, and am certified through the Pilates Method Alliance.
+- 2009 Completed Pilates teacher training at the Midwest Pilates Institute in Madison, and am certified through the Pilates Method Alliance.

-- I studied History and Philosophy of Science at the U of I at Urbana-Champaign, where I grew up.
+- Studied History and Philosophy of Science at the University of Illinois at Urbana-Champaign, where I grew up.

 I was born in the 60’s, so I have been around.